The Ally Challenge

-The Ally Challenge is a PGA Tour Champions event at Warwick Hills Golf and Country Club in Grand Blanc Township, Michigan, just south of Flint, which debuted in September 2018.
+The Ally Challenge presented by McLaren is a PGA Tour Champions event at Warwick Hills Golf and Country Club in Grand Blanc Township, Michigan, just south of Flint, which debuted in September 2018.
 The tournament is sponsored by Grand Blanc-based McLaren Health Care.
 Detroit-based Ally Financial is the title sponsor.
-Beyond the tournament, the Ally Challenge event includes a pro-am on Wednesday and Thursday, The Ally Challenge Community Concert on Friday and Adidas 5K Challenge run/walk event on Saturday morning.
+Beyond the tournament, the Ally Challenge event includes a pro-am on Wednesday and Thursday, Friday's Concert @ 17, and Saturday's Ally Community Concert.

-Net proceeds from the tournament were earmarked for Community Foundation of Greater Flint and Junior Achievement of Southeastern Michigan plus additional charities could participate in the Birdies for Charities fundraising program.
-Grand Blanc Community Schools benefits by using their parking lots to generate revenue.
+Since its inception in 2018, the tournament has donated more than $9.6 million to support charity.

 Background

 Previously, the area had the Buick Open from 1958 through 2009 at the Warwick Hills Golf Club, as one of six former PGA Tour sites hosting PGA Tour Champions events.
 Since that tournament left, the golf club had been looking to get a replace in a PGA Tour Champions event.
 The main issue was finding a title sponsor.